 The first thing you notice when you hold this sandwich in your hand is that it’s not a Filet-O-Fish-style patty, it’s an actual piece of fish.
 The other elements of the sandwich are worth noting: a fluffy bun, tangy crinkle-cut pickles for a bit of added crunch, and a heaping amount of tartar sauce for an added, welcome layer of flavor.
 But the star of the show is the pollock—a delectable fried fish that’s light and crispy, and even tastes like it’s been kissed with a lemon squeeze.
 While wild pollock is also available at Jack in the Box, the breading here isn’t the typical panko or breadcrumbs—it’s a flour batter more commonly found in an order of fish and chips.
 In fact, if you took the pollock out of the sandwich and threw it into a fish and chips meal, it wouldn’t be out of place.
 Hell, it’s so tasty, it almost feels out of place at a fast food joint.

-1. Popeyes: Cajun Flounder Sandwich
+1. Popeyes: Classic Flounder Fish Sandwich

 It's not surprising why.
 The Cajun Flounder Sandwich actually shares two things that make the Popeyes Chicken Sandwich great: the toasted and buttered brioche bun and the thick-cut, category leading pickles.
 Popeyes smartly set itself up for success by utilizing those ingredients for this sandwich, and thankfully, they don't need to carry the rest of it.
 As we noted in our initial review, the sizable portion of flounder on the sandwich is mild, delicate, and flakes nicely for a pleasant sandwich-eating experience.
-It's a crowd-pleasing choice of fish on its own for sure, but the chain takes it to the next level with a crispy breading that's packed with spicy cajun flavoring.
-You get a consistent level of spice and flavor in every bite.
+It's a crowd-pleasing choice of fish on its own for sure, but the chain takes it to the next level with a crispy breading that's packed with spices and seasonings.
+You get a consistent level of flavor in every bite.
 The requisite tartar sauce, meanwhile, joins the pickles in providing tang and acid to help balance out the fattiness of the fish.

 Unlike some of the others that came before it, the Cajun Flounder Sandwich gives fast food fish sandwiches a good name.
 You can order it without hesitation.
 And that's especially true if you're avoiding other meats.
-It's almost unfair that the Cajun Flounder will forever live in the shadow of the Popeyes Chicken Sandwich, but if not for the latter, it probably wouldn't exist.
+It's almost unfair that the Flounder Fish Sandwich will forever live in the shadow of the Popeyes Chicken Sandwich, but if not for the latter, it probably wouldn't exist.